 - Operating, maintaining, calibrating, coordinating the repair of all sampling equipment on hand to ensure validity and integrity of results

-Environmental & Occupational Health Support Services (EOHSS) office is responsible for ensuring regulatory compliance of the use, management, and security of hazardous materials on campus.
+University Health and Safety (UHS) office is responsible for ensuring regulatory compliance of the use, management, and security of hazardous materials on campus.

 All buildings on McMaster’s campus (excluding FHS) use the Higher Education Cooperative for Hazardous Materials and Equipment Tracking (HECHMET) chemical management system.
 HECHMET is now used in all Faculties (except for the Faculty of Health Sciences) and involves using a dedicated software to track chemicals and other materials within the university working environment.